paulbylina/market-data-platform/README.md

 # market-data-platform

-Production-style end-of-day stock data pipeline using Massive, with ETL, validation, and z-score feature generation.
+Production-style end-of-day stock data pipeline using Massive (Polygon), with ETL, validation, z-score feature generation, GitHub Actions scheduling, and S3 cloud storage.

 ## Overview

-This project is a modular Python pipeline for downloading, standardizing, validating, and transforming end-of-day stock market data.
+This project is a modular Python pipeline for downloading, standardizing, validating, transforming, and storing end-of-day stock market data.

 The current version focuses on: